-- Now attach both the cables.
-First attach the red (positive) cable, and then the black (negative) cable.
+- Now attach both cables.
+First, attach the red (positive) cable, and then the black (negative) cable.

 - Now nuts should be tightened using hands.
 Terminal bolts should never be tightened too tightly.
-Recommended values are as following:
+Recommended values are as follows:

 - Tapered (SAE) automotive terminals: 50-70 inch